Meeting ARC-PA Standards (6th edition) with Aquifer

 Enhancing the Range of Clinical Encounters

-The expectation by ARC-PA is that supervised clinical practice experiences (SCPEs) include direct patient care, meet the program-defined learning outcomes, and be of sufficient breadth and depth to prepare students for the clinical practice of medicine.
-In addition to caring for patients, PA programs may be able to use virtual experiences, simulation, or other technology to meet some of the program-defined learning outcomes for SCPEs¹.
+According to ARC-PA, supervised clinical practice experiences (SCPEs) should include direct patient care, meet the program-defined learning outcomes, and be of sufficient breadth and depth to prepare students for the clinical practice of medicine.
+In addition to caring for patients, PA programs may be able to use virtual experiences, simulation, or other technology to meet some of the program-defined learning outcomes for SCPEs.
+(ARC-PA Compliance Manual 6th edition).

 Aquifer courses and cases can be integrated into the clinical experience to enhance and supplement the student’s bedside experience.
 Content is derived from the core curriculum of Aquifer’s collaborating national medical educational organizations.
-Every Aquifer course contains cases that explore the diagnosis and treatment of common acute and chronic illnesses as well as health maintenance visits.
+Every Aquifer course contains cases that explore the diagnosis and treatment of common acute and chronic illnesses, as well as health maintenance visits and visits across the lifespan and in a variety of settings.

-Cases are developed and maintained by teams of leading medical educators who collaborate with their national education organizations to build courses that are evidence-based and that model realistic clinical experiences, preceptor interactions, and teaching.
-Engaged in continuous practice of their clinical reasoning skills, students move through the stages of a patient’s presentation, assuming the role of a virtual student working with a preceptor—from eliciting the chief complaint to taking a history, performing a physical exam, composing an assessment, formulating a differential diagnosis, and on to diagnostic testing and management.
-Cases include results of diagnostic testing, videos, audio, and images to support a complete patient encounter.
+Cases are developed and maintained by teams of leading medical educators, including PAs, who collaborate with their national education organizations to build evidence-based courses that model realistic clinical experiences, preceptor interactions, and teaching.
+Engaged in continuous practice of their clinical reasoning skills and problem-solving abilities, students move through the stages of a patient’s presentation, assuming the role of a virtual student working with a preceptor, from eliciting the chief complaint to taking a history, performing a physical exam, composing an assessment, formulating a differential diagnosis, and on to diagnostic testing and management.
+Cases include results of diagnostic testing, screening and prevention guidelines, videos, audio, and images to support a complete patient encounter.

 There are numerous ways to classify the spectrum of patients to be seen.
 With the Aquifer Content Library, it’s easy to search cases to find the content you need and assign it to students.